psyomn/wlog/README.md

 Now, there are a few other commands that were not listed.
 These commands are `show`, `search`, `replace`, `delete`, and `concat`.

-`show`

-    lists the latest work log entries.
+`show` lists the latest work log entries.

-`search`

-    searches the database for a pattern that you specify.
+`search` searches the database for a pattern that you specify.

-`replace`

-    searches and replaces a pattern that you specify.
+`replace` searches and replaces a pattern that you specify.

-`delete`

-    removes an entry from the database.
+`delete` removes an entry from the database.

-`concat`

-    appends a string to the specified log entry.
+`concat` appends a string to the specified log entry.

+### Using Turntables with a Gem

+You can refer to something else I've worked on that uses turntables to manage its database.
+That specific project is [wlog](http://www.github.com/psyomn/wlog.git).

 ## Contributing